Age In Place Modification Services

 - Replace all standard toilets with comfort height models.

 Lighting is crucial to the safety of your home.
 Consider the following “Age In Place” options:

 - Install an occupancy or vacancy sensor which allows free roam of your home without constantly fumbling for a switch.

 - Place a wireless stick anywhere LED light in dark areas in just a few minutes.
-Not only is there no wiring involved, these motion sensor lights turn on as you approach a step or enter a bathroom.
+Not only is there no wiring involved, but these motion sensor lights also turn on as you approach a step or enter a bathroom.

 - Relocate light switches and outlets within easy reach.

 - Add more lighting- it is essential for safety.
-Consider added lighting to lighted paths, stairs and countertops.
+Consider added lighting to lighted paths, stairs, and countertops.

 - Make sure at least one entry of the house features a ramp.

 - Relocating laundry facilities from the basement to the first floor.

 - Add sturdy support/grab bars at every step or stair in your home